 On Sunday evening Cheeky leaves a dummy in his bed to fool mum, and heads over to Six-Gun Sam's house to watch 6 Million Dollar Gran on TV.
-In the Gran strip, the robotic pensioner stands in on the paper round of her adopted grandson, Pete Potts, who's feeling a bit poorly.
+In the Gran strip, the robotic pensioner stands in on the paper round of her 'grandson', Pete Potts, who's feeling a bit poorly.

-Flash Harry is this week's 'throughout Cheeky's Week' character, as he tries to get a snap that will win the most unusual photo of the week competition.
+Flash Harry is this week's 'throughout Cheeky's Week' character, as he tries to get a snap that will win the most-unusual-photo-of the-week competition.
 Unfortunately, Harry just misses some excellent photo-opportunities.
 For example, on Tuesday an un-bandaged Bump-Bump Bernie hoves into view.
 Harry tells Bernie to take a couple of steps back so that he's nicely framed, but Bernie falls down an open manhole.
 Someone really should get in touch with Health and Safety about Manhole Man's habit of leaving his aperture uncovered.

 On Monday it's Teacher's turn to read the mini comic in class, as he snatches it from Cheeky who was hoping to have a sneaky read after being made to stand in the corner.